epfindia/epfindia.github.io/README.md

 ## Welcome to Unofficial EPF FAQs

-Warning: These guidelines are unofficial and you have to visit your nearest office to confirm corrent procedure and provisions of the Act and The Schemes.
+Warning: These guidelines are unofficial and you have to visit your nearest office to confirm procedure and provisions of the Act and The Schemes.

 1. [General](./general)
 2. [Pension](./pension)